Tay-K: April–May 2017: San Antonio shooting and Arlington mugging

-Other criminal activies
+Other criminal activities

 While in jail on August 2, 2018, McIntyre was charged with possession of a prohibited item after a mobile phone was found hidden in his sock during a search.
 McIntyre was moved from Tarrant County Jail to maximum-security Lon Evans Corrections Center on August 14, where he spent 23 hours in solitary confinement with one hour allotted to go to the gym.
 During his time in Tarrant County Jail, he allegedly shouted profanities and made death threats toward a Tarrant County Sheriff sergeant, threw his food tray and wet toilet paper, and went over his allotted phone time.
-Two days later, McIntyre won a legal battle on August 16, when the Texas' Second Court of Appeals ruled that State District Judge Wayne Salvant made a mistake in refusing to set bail for McIntyre concerning his aggravated robbery case.
+McIntyre won a legal battle on August 16, when the Texas Second Court of Appeals ruled that State District Judge Wayne Salvant made a mistake in refusing to set bail for McIntyre concerning his aggravated robbery case.
 However, he was still denied bail for the case involving the murder of Ethan Walker.

+On March 1, 2019, several online outlets reported that McIntyre was on the verge of forming a prison gang to affiliate with the Crips, called the Rug Ratz, named after the Nickelodeon animated series of the same name, to fuel a rivalry with the Texas-based Puro Tango Blast.
+A warden received a tip from an informant and as a result, McIntyre was placed in solitary confinement.
+The Fort Worth Star-Telegram was informed that a list of rules for the gang called the "Laws of Power" was being set up.
+They are not to inform police nor correctional officers "if caught in illegal activities, never to steal from a fellow Rug-Rat or disobey a higher rank and no hurting or slaughter of children, unless necessary."
+Members were to be "jumped in or voted in by a sergeant and couldn't leave unless jumped out or two sergeants gave the member their blessing.
+Above all, Love, respect, protect and cherish your fellow Rug-Rat always."